 - Indicate delivery dates for the completed work and all parts necessary for performance

-- List the agreed upon fee and method of payment (generally 50% on signing the agreement and 50% when the completed work is delivered)
+- State the agreed upon fee and method of payment (50% on signing the agreement and 50% when the completed work is delivered)

 - Describe the composer’s liability if the work is not completed

-- List fees or travel expenses that will be paid if you plan to have the composer at the premiere
+- List travel expenses that will be paid if you plan to have the composer at the premiere

-It is standard practice that a composer retains the rights to his or her own works, so that the legal ownership of the piece remains with the composer.
-However, the commissioner is acknowledged on the first page of the musical score, along with any personal dedication.
-It is customary that the commissioner is given a presentation copy of the completed score, specially inscribed by the composer.
+Composers retain the rights to their own works so the legal ownership of the piece remains with the composer.
+However, the first page of the musical score will include an acknowledgement of the commissioner and, if applicable, any personal dedication.
+Customarily, the commissioner is given a presentation copy of the completed score specially inscribed by the composer.

-While it is always exciting to have the composer at the premiere performance, this service is not included in the cost of the commission.
+While it is exciting to have the composer at the premiere performance, this is not included in the cost of the commission.

-Although it is the composer’s hope that every commission will be published, it cannot be guaranteed.
-Of course, the commissioner’s name and any dedications are included on the published work.
+The commission will be published and distributed by Shaw Music, or it may be published by another publishing house.
+The commissioner’s name and any dedications are included on the published work.